elenasacristan/treebooks/README.md

-The books details and images have been taken from Wikipedia.
+All the books details and images have been taken from Wikipedia.